tstillwell/appengine_multiblog/README.md

 ___

 ## Environment Info
-If you are unfamiliar with google app engine, it is a Platform as a Service (PaaS) that runs on Google's cloud infrastructure.
+If you are unfamiliar with Google App Engine, it is a Platform as a Service (PaaS) that runs on Google's cloud infrastructure.